JCR-UK

 Cardiff - from 1 July 1837 until 1 April 1974;

-• Any registers would generally be held by current register office.
+• Any registers would generally be held by the register office of the current registration district.

 • Register Office website